 Nevertheless, working out high is not recommended for all types of exercise.

-32. Does weed speed up metabolism?
-Cannabis has no special effects on the body’s metabolic processes based on some research.
+42. Does weed speed up metabolism?
+Exercise statistics and research THC has no dramatic effects on the body’s metabolic processes.

 However, exercising while high may improve endurance, which leads to more calorie burning.